Indoqa/logspace/getting-started.md

 }
 ````

-Whatever *AgentController* you chose, your application's code does not need to change.<br/>
+Whatever *AgentController* you choose, your application's code does not need to change.<br/>
 You simply invoke *Agents* and logspace takes care of handling the *Events* for you.